 The trail of the Jiri to Everest Base Camp trek is infinitely rewarding for a number of reasons.
 It is the most authentic trek in the region as it follows the same trail that early iconic mountaineers would have used.

+It is the longest trekking route in the Everest region, starting from Jiri and ending at Lukla.
 Apart from this, if you’re scared of the mountain flight, then you can opt for the Classic Jiri route.

 This trek will be a once-in-a-lifetime experience, as you’ll be walking via the peaceful trekking trail and only accompanied by the mighty Himalayan peaks.
 On the trail, you’ll come across some beautiful mountain villages like Dughla and Bupsa.

 From Lukla, the trek follows the same classic Everest Base Camp trek trail via Phakding, Namche Bazaar, Tengboche, Dingboche, and Gorakshep.
 During this trek, you’ll get plenty of opportunities to see wildlife in Sagarmatha National Park.

 Commonly seen animals are the Himalayan Tahr, Ghoral, Musk deer, and occasionally Jackal.
 Other rarely seen animals are the Himalayan black bear, wolf, and snow leopard.

 In this trek, you’ll get a chance to visit numerous Buddhist monasteries and more culturally rich ethnic villages.